Contractible $3$-manifold and Positive scalar curvature (I): Stable minimal surfaces

 Theorem \ref{limits} and Theorem \ref{stability} imply that there are some complete embedded stable minimal surfaces in $(M, g)$.
 It is natural to ask whether such minimal surfaces are proper.
 In this part, we show that in any complete 3-manifold with positive scalar curvature, the integral of the scalar curvature along any complete (non-compact) embedded stable minimal surface is bounded by a universal constant, which implies that such a surface is proper.

 \begin{theorem} Let $(M, g)$ be a complete oriented 3-manifold with positive scalar curvature $\kappa(x)$.
 Assume that $\Sigma$ is a complete (non-compact) stable minimal surface in $M$.
 Then, one has, where $dv$ is the volume form of the induced metric $ds^{2}$ over $\Sigma$.
-Moreover, if $\Sigma$ is an embedded surface, then $\Sigma$ is proper. \end{theorem}
+Moreover, if $\Sigma$ is an embedded surface, then $\Sigma$ is properly embedded. \end{theorem}

 \begin{proof} By [Theorem 2, Page 211] in \cite{SY}, $\Sigma$ is conformally diffeomorphic to $\mathbb{R}^{2}$.

 Let us consider the Jacobi operator $L:=\Delta_{\Sigma}- K_{\Sigma}+(\kappa(x)+\frac{1}{2}|A|^{2})$, where $K_{\Sigma}$ is the Gaussian curvature of the metric $ds^{2}$ and $\Delta_{\Sigma}$ is the Laplace-Beltrami operator of $(\Sigma, ds^{2})$.
 From [Theorem 1, Page 201] in \cite{FS}, there exists a positive function $u$ on $\Sigma$ satisfying $L(u)=0$, since $\Sigma$ is a stable minimal surface.